 House Bill 2001 aims to provide Oregonians with more housing choices, especially housing choices more people can afford.
-The law, passed by the 2019 Oregon Legislature, lets people build certain traditional housing types, like duplexes, in residential zones.
+The law, passed by the 2019 Oregon Legislature, expands the ability of property owners to build certain traditional housing types, like duplexes, in residential zones.
 These housing types already exist in most cities, but were outlawed for decades in many neighborhoods.
 These limitations contribute to increased housing costs and fewer choices.
 House Bill 2001 will require updates to local laws that currently limit the types of housing people can build.

 More Diverse, Affordable Choices

 People need a variety of housing choices.
 Today, too many Oregonians are paying too much for the housing they have, and are limited to renting or buying detached single-unit homes.
-Also, the composition of Oregon households is shifting; more than a quarter of households today are a single person living alone.
+At the same time, the composition of Oregon households is shifting; more than a quarter of households today are a single person living alone.

 Traditional Housing Types Allowed in Most Neighborhoods

 Most cities in Oregon already allow duplexes in certain circumstances.
-But House Bill 2001 requires Oregon's medium-sized cities to allow duplexes in all areas zoned for single-family homes by June 30, 2021.
+But House Bill 2001 requires Oregon's medium-sized cities to allow duplexes on each lot or parcel zoned for residential use that allows for the development of single-family homes by June 30, 2021.

 Cities Can Set Siting and Design Requirements